dxos/dxos/docs/content/guide/why.md

 ## Technologies

-DXOS supports the development and operation of privacy preserving, internet-scale applications.

 ### [ECHO](platform)

 In order to build local-first and offline-first applications with peer-to-peer collaboration features, developers need a simple-to-use solution for state management that solves for concurrent and offline writers.
 [Read more](platform)